 NOTE: Failure to slide motor evenly will affect horizontal angular correction.

-- 4. Repeat steps 1-3 until indicator B reads .002 in (.05 mm) or less. - 5.
-Re-check both horizontal and vertical readings to ensure adjustment of one did not disrupt the other.
+- 4) Repeat steps 1-3 until indicator B reads .05mm (.002in) or less. - Re-check both horizontal and vertical readings to ensure adjustment of one did not disrupt the other.
 Correct as necessary.